dchacke/hiccdown/Readme.md

 ## Usage with Rails helper methods

 Hiccdown plays well with native Rails helper methods.
 In fact, it eliminates the need for view partials.
-(That both partial *and* helper methods exist in Rails has always been a code smell – it’s a consequence of the wider problem that Rails does not properly separate logic and rendering, see “Why?” below.)
+(That both partials *and* helper methods exist in Rails has always been a code smell – it’s a consequence of the wider problem that Rails does not properly separate logic and rendering, see “Why?” below.)

 ```ruby
 module ApplicationHelper